tonygc/procom_challenge1/README.md

 # procom_challenge1
 Hi There!
-The main script is in index.js file.
-To run the mencioned file above please run this
+The main script is in index.js file and the array is located in data/index.js To run the mencioned file above please run this

     node index.js